College of Agriculture

 Bakery Science Club

 The Bakery Science Club will be hosting our annual Open House Bake Sale.
 Various products will be for sale including our usual chocolate chip cookies, monster cookies and French bread, as well as many specialty products.
-The sale will be located in 204 Shellenberger from 8 a.m. to 3 p.m. (or until product runs out).
-We also will have a hands-on baking demonstration in 110 Shellenberger.
+204 Shellenberger from 8 a.m. to 3 p.m. (or until product runs out).
+Also visit a hand -on baking demonstration in 110 Shellenberger.